obi1kenobi/cargo-semver-checks/CONTRIBUTING.md

 First, choose an appropriate name for your lint.
 We'll refer to it as `<lint_name>`.

-We'll use the `scripts/make_new_lint.sh` script to automatically create the necessary file stubs, which you'll then fill in.
+We'll use the [`scripts/make_new_lint.sh`](https://github.com/obi1kenobi/cargo-semver-checks/tree/main/scripts/make_new_lint.sh) script to automatically create the necessary file stubs, which you'll then fill in.
 It will:
 - Add a new lint file: `src/lints/<lint_name>.ron`.
 - Create a new test crate pair: `test_crates/<lint_name>/old` and `test_crates/<lint_name>/new`.
 - Add an empty expected test outputs file: `test_outputs/<lint_name>.output.ron`.
-- Register your new lint in the `add_lints!()` macro in `src/query.rs`.
+- Register your new lint in the `add_lints!()` macro near the bottom of [`src/query.rs`](https://github.com/obi1kenobi/cargo-semver-checks/tree/main/src/query.rs).

 Now it's time to fill in these files!
 - Define the lint in `src/lints/<lint_name>.ron`.